 Your Committee finds that in 2020, one in ten babies born in the State was preterm, which is a birth that occurs before thirty-seven completed weeks of gestation.
 These babies spend extended time in neonatal intensive care units, resulting in parents spending weeks or months in the care units to care for their children.
 This measure provides parents in these situations with up to eight weeks of family leave during a calendar year to take care of their children.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 765, S.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
-No. 765, S.D.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1409, H.D.
+1, as amended herein, and recommends that it be referred to your Committee on Finance in the form attached hereto as H.B.
+No. 1409, H.D.
 2.